South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina Performance Insights (2022-23)

-- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per outing (fourth in college basketball).
-They had a +1057 scoring differential and outscored opponents by 28.5 points per game.
+- The Gamecocks' +1057 scoring differential last season (outscoring opponents by 28.5 points per game) was a result of putting up 80.3 points per game (seventh in college basketball) while allowing 51.8 per contest (fourth in college basketball).

-- South Carolina's offense was less productive in SEC action last year, averaging 80.0 points per contest, compared to its season average of 80.3 PPG.
+- South Carolina's offense was worse in SEC contests last season, putting up 80 points per contest, compared to its overall average of 80.3 PPG.

-- The Gamecocks posted 84.8 points per game in home games last season, compared to 77.2 points per game in road games, a difference of 7.6 points per contest.
+- Offensively the Gamecocks performed better in home games last year, averaging 84.8 points per game, compared to 77.2 per game away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.